The 15 Best Croissants In Melbourne

 Penny For Pound popped up just off Bridge Rd in Richmond back in 2018 and have been going strong ever since.

-Now with a mega bakery and shop in Moorabbin and a new, more modest, premises in Camberwell, they are spreading the joy of buttery pastry across the Eastern suburbs.
+Now with a mega Bakery and Shop in Moorabbin and a new, more modest, premises in Camberwell, they are spreading the joy of Buttery Pastry across the Eastern suburbs.

 Penny For Pound - Camberwell

-Yes, you can get a gourmet sandwiches or a stunning Petit Gateau.
+Yes, you can get a Gourmet Sandwiches or a stunning Petit Gateau.
 They even make a fabulous Sourdough Loaf and the most amazing Carrot Cake.

 For more on the dynamic cafe scene in and around Camberwell, see here.